 Rockport home prices are not only among the most expensive in Maine, but Rockport real estate also consistently ranks among the most expensive in America.

-Rockport is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Rockport is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Rockport is a town of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Rockport who work in management occupations (8.07%), teaching (7.97%), and office and administrative support (7.81%).

 Also of interest is that Rockport has more people living here who work in computers and math than 95% of the places in the US.

-Rockport is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Rockport is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 Compared to the rest of the country, citizens of Rockport spend much less time in their cars: on average, their commute to work is only 13.56 minutes.
 This also means that noise and pollution levels in the town are less than they would otherwise be.